hlship/threaded-conversation/docs/tutorial-mode.md

 The `(ignored by tutorial $)` trait can be used to have suggestions ignore certain objects (this is the responsibility of the suggestion's `(can perform $ with $)` rule).
 All hidden objects `($ is hidden)` are ignored by tutorial.
-You may have cases where particular objects are not ideal as examples in a tutorial and can be made ignored explicitly.
+You may have cases where particular objects are not ideal as examples in a tutorial and should be ignored explicitly.

 Occasionally, you may want to add some additional explanation _after_ the player performs the suggestion.